C1.1 Identify and describe repeating and growing patterns, including patterns found in real-life contexts.

 Growing Pattern

-A set of figures or objects arranged according to an order and a rule, in which a basic pattern is identified that grows from one term to the next.
+A set of shapes or objects arranged in which the number of elements increases one term to the next.

 Examples

-Image Non numerical sequence with increasing patterns.
-Sequence ‘’B’’.
+Growing patterns.
+Pattern ‘’B’’.
 Term one: one square.
 Term two: two squares.
 Term 3: 3 squares.
 A shell.
 A pyramid.

-Growing numeric pattern: A pattern where the terms are numbers that grow (increase).
-The terms of a growing pattern come from regularities involving addition and multiplication.
+A pattern where the terms are numbers that increase.
+The terms of a growing pattern can be generated from regularities involving addition and multiplication of whole numbers.

 Examples